 The Council of Deans of Health (the Council) represents the UK's universities engaged in education and/or research for nursing, midwifery, and the allied health professions.
-At any one time, our 104 members will educate around 200,000 current and future professionals and will carry out research that improves the population's health and wellbeing.
-Our members are based in England, Northern Ireland, Scotland, Wales, the Channel Islands and Gibraltar.
+At any one time, our 106 members will educate around 200,000 current and future professionals and will carry out research that improves the population's health and wellbeing.
+Our members are based in England, Northern Ireland, Scotland, Wales, the Channel Islands, the Isle of Man, and Gibraltar.